 If you don’t have an approved ID with you when you’re registering to vote on Election Day, you’ll be allowed to cast a challenged ballot, which will be counted as a regular ballot.
 If a race is close enough that challenged ballots affect the outcome, they’ll be sent to the state’s Supreme Judicial Court, which will decide whether they’re valid.

-Editor’s note: This guide was updated on Jan.
-10 with information about how to vote in 2022.
+Editor’s note: This guide was updated on Nov.
+11 with more information about how to vote in Maine.
 The guide was first published on July 27, 2020.
-Voting rules, procedures and candidates may change before Election Day.
-We’ll keep this guide updated, so bookmark this page and check back.

 - Stay updated on the 2022 election at AARP.org/elections.

 - Keep up with local events and AARP advocacy efforts at states.aarp.org/maine.